thenewness/flux-standard-action/README.md

+# NEWNESS FORK

+We forked this repo because as of https://github.com/redux-utilities/flux-standard-action/commit/657bc7281310d7a7cf94ea2f35fdc540a1d4c2f2, flux-standard-action imports all of 'lodash' despite only needing two functions.

+## New releases

+To build a new release, run `yarn build`, update the version field in package.json, and merge.

 # Looking for Maintainers

 **Unfortunately I ([timche](https://github.com/timche)) don't have the required time anymore to maintain this library and give it the necessary attention.
 Therefore I'm looking for maintainers that are willing to take care of this library on a long-term basis.**

 Requirements:

 - Having knowledge of this library and open-source in general.
 - Keeping the philosophy and goals of this library.
 - Taking care of issues and pull requests.